-Prior to the Juilliard appointment, he was senior director and artistic advisor of Carnegie Hall from 1998 to 2006; in that post, he oversaw the artistic planning and programming for the opening of Zankel Hall in 2003.
+Prior to the Juilliard appointment, he was Senior Director and Artistic Advisor of Carnegie Hall from 1998 to 2006; in that post, he oversaw the artistic planning and programming for the opening of Zankel Hall in 2003.
 He was also host and producer of the acclaimed “Making Music” composer series at Carnegie Hall from 1999 to 2008.
 In addition, he has given lectures at the invitation of the Metropolitan Opera, the Salzburg Easter Festival, Lincoln Center, Carnegie Hall, the Banff Centre for the Arts, the Chicago Symphony, the National Center for the Performing Arts in Taipei and the Jerusalem Music Center, where he was on the faculty of the 2000 International Chamber Music Encounter, led by Isaac Stern.
 He has also been heard both on the Metropolitan Opera radio broadcasts and, as a guest host, on public radio’s Saint Paul Sunday.
-He currently serves on the music visiting committee of the Morgan Library and Museum in New York City.
+He currently serves as Artistic Consultant for the Marlboro Music Festival and School in Vermont.
+He is also a member of the Music Visiting Committee of the Morgan Library and Museum in New York City.

 As a writer and music critic, he has contributed to such publications as Musical America, Opera Quarterly, Opera News, Symphony magazine, The New York Times, the Record Geijutsu magazine (Tokyo), the program books of the Salzburg and the Helsinki Festivals, and the journal for the IRCAM center in Paris.